-Testing the validity of the developed research hypotheses concerning the impact of income taxes standard (24) on tax avoidance practices as measured by current effective tax rate for multinational companies listed in Egyptian Stock Exchange starts by conducting an initial pooled OLS regression, and conducting some goodness of fit tests to determine whether the model best fits the sample data, or some statistical issues need to be solved before ensuring the validity and the reliability of the model.
+Testing the validity of the developed research hypothesis concerning the impact of income taxes standard (24) on tax avoidance practices as measured by current effective tax rate for multinational companies listed on the Egyptian Stock Exchange starts by conducting an initial pooled OLS regression, and conducting some goodness of fit tests to determine whether the model best fits the sample data, or some statistical issues need to be solved before ensuring the validity and the reliability of the model.
 Therefore, the results of the initial model cannot be considered reliable until the model's goodness of fit is confirmed.
-There is some goodness of fit tests that should be conducted to confirm that the hypothesized model applied in the current study best fits the sample data.
+There are some goodness of fit tests that should be conducted to confirm that the hypothesized model applied in the current study best fits the sample data.
 These tests are multicollinearity, heteroskedasticity, omitted variables, and auto-correlation.
-If any of the problems (multicollinearity, heteroskedasticity, omitted variables, and autocorrelation) are evidenced, they should be considered while estimating the final pooled OLS model.
+If any of the problems (multicollinearity, heteroskedasticity, omitted variables, and auto-correlation) are evidenced, they should be considered while estimating the final pooled OLS model.

-Table (4/4) OLS Goodness of Fit (C_ETR model)
+Table (4/4) OLS Go Table (4/4) OLS Goodness of Fit (C_ETR model)

 Variable VIF

 Std ROA 7.919

 Std ROA2 5.415

 Ln Age 5.332

 Size 4.032

 СН 2.842

 FCFF 2.704

 Срх 2.432

 NDTS 2.384

 Tang 2.327

 Lev 2.068

 Dis 1.817

 Dis2 1.612

 Mean VIF 3.407

-Normality of residual z-Statistics 1.160
+Normality of residual z-Statistics P-Value 1.160 0.123

-Normanty of residuar P-Value 0.123

-Hotomoskodosticitu Chi2 Statistics 1.114

-Heteroskedasticity Prob>Chi2 0.2859
+Heteroskedasticity Chi2 Statistics Prob>Chi2 1.114 0.2859

-F Statistics 3.56

-Omitted variables Prob>F 0.0212
+Omitted variables F Statistics Prob>F 3.56 0.0212

-Autocompletion F Statistics 2.922

-Autocorrelation Prob>F 0.125
+Autocorrelation F Statistics Prob>F 2.922 0.125